Nov 29 2008

 • Add a layer of mulch to new plants and rake leaves onto flowerbeds and around shrubs to create a warm blanket to protect against the cold.

 • Be sure to clean out all your gardening tools and spreaders and lubricate any pivot points or axles.
-Clean all tools using a wire brush and spray bare metal parts with a penetrating oil to prevent rust.
+Clean all tools using a wire brush and spray bare metal parts with penetrating oil to prevent rust.

 • Tightly seal all packages and store all fertilizers and chemicals in a cool dry place.